ryukgod26/Whispering-Realms/README.md

 ## About

-**Whispering Realms** is a fantasy 3D action-adventure game developed in Godot 4.5.
-Players embark on an epic journey through mystical dungeons and vast landscapes, encountering formidable enemies and legendary bosses.
-The game combines exploration, combat, magic, and puzzle-solving for an immersive experience.
+This is my First 3D Game.
+I have Learned a lot (by lot I mean really lot) of things about godot and 3D Game Development by making this Game.
+Since This is my First 3D Game I have Used a lot of free (almost all) assets availaible on Internet to make this Game.
+I learned a lot of new things.
+All the features in this Game Which I have Created like Loading Screen, Using Animation Player, Good Pause Menu etc. are the features I have Implemented First Time in any Game.
+Currently This Game does not have any Specifc Stortyline or Anything because I only created this game to learn about how to create a 3D game in Godot and I also did not knew how to create and animate Models in Blender (Which I have been learning now).
+So In the Future I will be adding new characters and a storyline to the game.
+I will also Recreate many Characters Like the Player and will give It a cool look in the future.
+I also have Plan to add a Dragon Boss But the model I found had mixed up animations SO I will take that for next Update.

 ---

 ## Features

-✨ **Core Gameplay**
+**Core Gameplay**
-- 🗺️ Expansive overworld with multiple environments
+- Expansive overworld with multiple environments
-- 🏰 Dungeon exploration with dynamic environments
+-  Dungeon exploration with dynamic environments
-- ⚔️ Real-time combat system with various enemies
+-  Real-time combat system with various enemies
-- 👹 Epic boss encounters including dragon and skeleton warriors
-- 🎭 Multiple character skins and customization
+- Simple Boss Encounter For now

-🎮 **Combat & Magic**
+ **Combat & Magic**
 - Melee sword combat
 - Fireball spell system
 - Healing magic
-- Enemy AI with different behaviors
+- Enemy AI with many attack like fireball

-🎨 **Visual Features**
+ **Visual Features**
 - 3D terrain with Terrain3D plugin
 - Dynamic lighting and effects
 - Particle effects for spells and movement
 - Environmental objects and props
+- Grass with Proton Scatter

-🎵 **Audio**
+ **Audio**
 - Background music system
 - Sound effects integration
+- Water Sound

-📱 **UI/UX**
+    **UI/UX**
 - Main menu
 - Pause menu
 - Options menu
 - Loading screens
 - Health/UI system
-- Inventory (in development)

 ---